Types of eCommerce Business Models With Examples (2026)

 SaaS eCommerce platfroms are easy to set up and require little technical expertise, making them perfect for businesses looking for quick deployment.
 However, they offer limited customization, so if you need highly specific features, this may not be the best fit.

+Shopify is the dominant SaaS eCommerce platform, powering over 4.8 million stores worldwide.
 For companies that want to grow rapidly without worrying about infrastructure, SaaS platforms are a great option.

 2. Open Source